 At the conclusion of the course, participants should be able to do the following:

-PREREQUISITE: This course is designed for experienced supervisors and new supervisors who have mastered the fundamentals.
-Ideally the participant successfully completed IACP’s First-Line Supervision course.
+PRE-REQUISITE: This course is designed for experienced supervisors and new supervisors who have mastered the fundamentals.
+Ideally, the participant have successfully completed IACP’s First-Line Supervision course.